Skip to main content

 Constituents qualify to enter a donation automation for these types of donations:

-• Payments for one-time donations, recurring donations, memberships, and pledges
+• Payments for one-time donations, recurring donations, memberships, and pledges.
+Payments made within the last 30 days can qualify constituents to enter a donation automation.

 • Soft credits for one-time donations paid within the last 30 days